My son was three-years-old when I realised he wasn't developing at the same pace as other children.

 In addition, the American Speech-Language-Hearing Association says parents should look for the following signs of a problem:

-- Not smiling or playing with others from birth to 3 months.
+- Not smiling or playing with others from birth to three months.

-- Making few sounds and very few gestures, such as pointing, by 7 to 12 months.
+- Making few sounds and very few gestures, such as pointing, by seven to 12 months.

-- Not understanding what other people are saying from 7 months to 2 years.
+- Not understanding what other people are saying from seven months to two years.

-- A lack of interest playing or talking with other children at 2 to 3 years.
+- A lack of interest playing or talking with other children at two to three years.

-- A lack of interest in books or drawing by age 2 to 3 years.
+- A lack of interest in books or drawing by age two to three years.

 If you do suspect your child has a speech or language deficit, early intervention is key.
 Ask for a referral from your pediatrician, or make an appointment to have your child assessed by a licensed speech pathologist.
 You can also have a child evaluated through your state's early childhood intervention program by contacting the special education program in your school district.